 With respect to the election of directors, vote FOR or WITHHOLD with respect to each of the nominees.
 Directors will be elected by a plurality of the votes cast FOR, which means that the two director nominees with the most FOR votes will be elected.
-You may vote FOR, AGAINST, or ABSTAIN with respect to the advisory resolution to approve the compensation of the Company's named executive officers, the proposal to approve the MYR Group Inc. 2007 Long-Term Incentive Plan (Amended and Restated as of May 1, 2014), the proposal to approve the MYR Group Inc. Senior Management Incentive Plan (Amended and Restated as of May 1, 2014), the proposal to approve the MYR Group Inc. Senior Management Incentive Plan (Amended and Restated as of May 1, 2014), the proposal to approve the maximum registered public accounting firm.
+You may vote FOR, AGAINST, or ABSTAIN with respect to the advisory resolution to approve the compensation of the Company's named executive officers, the proposal to approve the MYR Group Inc. 2007 Long-Term Incentive Plan (Amended and Restated as of May 1, 2014), the proposal to approve the MYR Group Inc. Senior Management Incentive Plan (Amended and Restated as of May 1, 2014) and the ratification of the appointment of our independent registered public accounting firm.
 In order to be approved, each of these four proposals requires the affirmative FOR vote of a majority of those shares present (either in person or represented by proxy) and entitled to vote on those proposals.
 You also may vote FOR, AGAINST, or ABSTAIN with respect to the proposal to approve an amendment to the MYR Group Inc. Restated Certificate of Incorporation to increase the maximum size of the Board.
 In order to be approved, this proposal requires the affirmative FOR vote of a majority of all shares entitled to vote on the proposal.
 Any ABSTAIN vote will have the same effect as a vote AGAINST a matter.